waimea-dt/flask-project/docs/guides/routes.md

     return render_template("pages/note_list.jinja", notes=notes)
 ```

-### Route for a Page with Multiple, Specific Items
+### Route to Show a Specific Group of DB Items

+The route can specify a particular set of items, e.g. all pinned notes...

 ```python
 @app.get("/notes/pinned")